 - 2 tablespoons sugar

-- 1 stick unsalted butter cut into 1-inch pieces
+- 1/2 cup unsalted butter cut into 1-inch pieces

 - 1/3 cup white granulated sugar

-In a medium mixing bowl combine pumpkin and remaining ingredients; beat at medium speed with an electric mixer 2 minutes.
+- In a medium mixing bowl combine pumpkin and remaining ingredients; beat on medium speed with an electric mixer for 2 minutes.

-Pour into pie pan, or shallow baking dish, about 7x10.
-Add crumb topping.
+- Pour into pie pan, or shallow baking dish, about 7x10.
+Make crumb topping.